 - Run the script using the code below.

-When the script is completed, you will see the newly created spreadsheet file on your Google docs page.
+When the script is completed, you’ll see the newly created spreadsheet file on your Google docs page.
 In this file, you can see the GCLIDs of the date you specified in your query, along with the dates, customer ids, ad group ids and campaign ids.
 You can always use the click_view report for different purposes by customizing the script according to your needs.